hanyulo/knowledge/javascript/javascriptInfo/06_advanced_working_with_functions/closure.md

 ## Lexical Environment Object
+* is an invisible internal object
-* Who kind of conditions, create such object
+* What kind of conditions, create such object
   1. running function: function() {}
   2. whole script (Global Lexical Environment)
   3. run a code block { ... }